Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Joint Geo-tex Training Method

-In this section, we first describe our network architecture in Sec.\ref{sec:method:architecture}.
-In Sec.\ref{sec:method:loss}, we present how we train our geometry reconstruction network and texture estimation network jointly.
-The training dataset and inference scheme are presented in Sec.\ref{sec:method:dataset} and Sec.\ref{sec:method:inference}, respectively.
+In this section, we first describe our network architecture in Sec.~\ref{sec:method:architecture}.
+In Sec.~\ref{sec:method:loss}, we present how we train our geometry reconstruction network and texture estimation network jointly.
+The inference scheme is presented in Sec.~\ref{sec:method:inference}.